Angelina-Wang/Angelina-Wang.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science PhD student at Princeton University, advised by [Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).
-I also work with [Arvind Narayanan](https://www.cs.princeton.edu/~arvindn/) at the [Center for Information Technology Policy](https://citp.princeton.edu/), and am supported by the [NSF Graduate Student Fellowship](https://www.nsfgrfp.org/).
+I also work with [Arvind Narayanan](https://www.cs.princeton.edu/~arvindn/) at the [Center for Information Technology Policy (CITP)](https://citp.princeton.edu/), and am supported by the [NSF Graduate Student Fellowship](https://www.nsfgrfp.org/).
+I am a [2024 Microsoft Research AI & Society Fellow](https://www.microsoft.com/en-us/research/academic-program/ai-society-fellows/fellows/).

 My research interests are in **machine learning fairness and algorithmic bias**.
 This problem requires a combination of **technical and social** considerations to thoughtfully confront, and I work on grounding technical fairness work in the relevant social concerns.
 My [research statement](https://angelina-wang.github.io/files/research_statement.pdf).